-Think of white walls as a blank canvas—they’re the perfect opportunity to get creative and inject personality.
 The trick to making this stunning wallpaper moment work?
-Choose one or two tonal moments from the wallpaper’s motif and invest in bedding and textiles in similar hues.
+Choose one or two colors from the wallpaper’s motif and invest in bedding and textiles in similar hues.

 Plants can make or break a bedroom

 If there’s one thing we learned from Hilton Carter‘s cotton mill-turned-plant-heaven-loft, it’s that there is no such thing as too many plants—especially when it comes to the bedroom.
-The addition of vibrant greenery can uplift even the most tired decor scheme.
+Every surface—the floor, the ceiling, the window ledge—is an opportunity to go green.

-Far too often, we find ourselves gravitating towards neutral paint colors and shying away from a daring scheme.
-Allow this bold charcoal and red bedroom to serve as the inspiration to choose an untraditional scheme.
+Far too often, we find ourselves gravitating towards neutral paint colors in our bedrooms.
+Allow this bold charcoal and red space to serve as the inspiration to choose an untraditional scheme.

 Primary colors rule

-Don’t be afraid to go all out with color—and yes, the primary wheel is key here.
-Rather than adhering to the classic red, yellow, and blue combination, opt for muted tones and allow this personality-packed bedroom to be your inspiration.
+Don’t be afraid to go all out with color—including the primary shades.
+Rather than adhering to classic red, yellow, and blue, opt for muted versions that won’t overwhelm your space.

 Embrace the understated

-Consider this modern simplicity at its best.
-Skip the superfluous and opt for a setup that includes just the essentials.
-Complete the look with textured baskets or quilts and a vase of greens for a chromatic pop.
+Consider this bedroom modern simplicity at its best.
+Skip the superfluous accents and opt for a setup that includes just the essentials: white sheets, a nightstand for your novel, and a basket to house extra bedding layers.

-Here, a French-tufted mattress stands in as a headboard alternative, acting as a chromatically and texturally rich detail.
+Here, a French-tufted mattress stands in as a headboard alternative, adding rich color and texture to the otherwise subdued room.

 Mix and match aesthetics

-There is no rule for sticking to one decorative style, especially when it comes to the bedroom.
-Mix and match elements pulled from different eras to create a ecclectic space.
+There is no rule for sticking to one decorative style.
+Mix and match elements pulled from different eras to create a one-of-a-kind space.

-File this one under a cool bedroom decorating idea we can’t wait to replicate.
-Hang a diverse mix of over-flowing greens, in lieu of a traditional overhead pendant.
-Textured bedding and textiles complete the bohemian look.
+Hang a diverse mix of trailing greenry in lieu of a traditional overhead pendant.
+Lots of bedding layers complete the bohemian look.